 As believers in “malice toward none and charity for all,” we’re dedicated to providing love and aid to those in need, supporting those who find themselves in crisis situations.
-Over the past seven years, we’ve offered aid to those in the path of disaster and we’ve supported initiatives to end domestic abuse, sex slavery, and human trafficking.
+Over the past eight years, we’ve offered aid to those in the path of disaster and we’ve supported initiatives to end domestic abuse, sex slavery, and human trafficking.
 We’ve also funded veteran initiatives and focused on rescuing, restoring, and rebuilding the lives of Christians and other persecuted religious minorities in the Middle East.
 Learn more about our current and past efforts to restore the human spirit below.

 Operation Game Changer March 2017

 In our effort to disrupt global human trafficking, we partnered with DeliverFund in an initiative called Operation Game Changer, which was aimed at uncovering and eradicating human trafficking networks in and around Super Bowl LI.
 During the operation, DeliverFund worked with Houston law enforcement, providing them with actionable tips that led law enforcement agents to human traffickers and their victims.
 As a result of DeliverFund’s efforts, 44 human trafficking targets were generated and two national networks were identified, among other successes.
 Learn more about Mercury One’s involvement with Operation Game Changer below.